raax7/googly-chairs/README.md

-## If you would like a proper cheat for most og fortnite seasons, join [1hAck](https://discord.gg/1hack)
+## If you would like a proper cheat for OG Fortnite, join [1hAck](https://discord.gg/1hack)

+## What is this?
+The files in this repo are dumped from [GoogleCheatz](https://googlecheatz.store).
+The dumped files include the 2 cheat DLLs, driver and mapper.
+You can run these as they are, no modifications needed.
+You are free to do what you want with these files, reverse them, detect them, use them, whatever you want.
+You can join my [Discord](https://discord.gg/xFjwbcE7Fu) for more things from me.

 ## Folder Contents
 ```